 Leaky Gut Guardian is a perfect and powerful combination of IgYmax and synbiotics that helps with balancing your gut microbiota and reducing intestinal permeability.

-Magnesium is an essential mineral that is involved in over 300 metabolic reactions in our body, including energy production.
+Magnesium is an essential mineral involved in over 300 metabolic reactions in our body, including energy production.

-A diet rich in magnesium is associated with a lower risk of diabetes and insulin resistance, due to magnesium’s role in glucose metabolism.
-Supplementation with magnesium benefited individuals that were overweight by improving their insulin sensitivity.
+A diet rich in magnesium is associated with a lower risk of high blood sugar due to magnesium’s role in glucose metabolism.

-Further studies proposed that obese and overweight individuals have low levels of magnesium in their blood.
+Further studies proposed that people with high body fat levels have low magnesium levels in their blood.

-Most of us know that vitamin D is important when it comes to bone health.
+Most of us know that vitamin D is important in bone health.
 However, vitamin D also plays a role in various other body processes.

-Obese people often have significantly lower blood levels of vitamin D than individuals who are not obese.
-A possible cause is that fat tissue increases the clearance and uptake of vitamin D.
+People with excessive body fat often have significantly lower blood levels of vitamin D. A possible cause is that fat tissue increases the clearance and uptake of vitamin D.

-In one randomized study, 218 overweight women were put on a weight loss program.
-Half of them received vitamin D supplementation with this program, and the other half were given a placebo.
+In one randomized study, 218 overweight women were on a weight loss program.
+Half received vitamin D supplementation with this program, and the other half were given a placebo.
 The women who were given vitamin D showed a greater improvement in weight loss.

-Furthermore, overweight women who were given vitamin D for 12 weeks showed a decrease in body fat.
+Furthermore, overweight women who were given vitamin D for 12 weeks showed decreased body fat.
 However, they did not lose weight.

 The conclusion is that vitamin D supplements can promote fat loss as long as a healthy diet and exercise are included.